Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 The connector supports two options to customize crawler behavior.

-1. Index pages containing a "noindex" directive in their "meta" tag or X-Robots-Tag HTTP response header: Selecting this option forces the crawler to index these pages and override the default crawler behaviour.
+1. Index pages containing a "noindex" directive in their "meta" tag or X-Robots-Tag HTTP response header: Selecting this option forces the crawler to index these pages and override the default crawler behavior.
 2. Ignore 'Allow' and 'Disallow' directives specified in the "robots.txt" file: Selecting this option forces the crawler to ignore the crawl directives in robots.txt file.

 **Dynamic site configuration**